orbs-network/orbs-spec/encoding/client/binary-over-http.md

 * Calls `PublicApi.SendTransaction`.
 * Request and response encoded as [MemBuffers](../serialization-format.md) serialized [messages](../../interfaces/protocol/client/requests.proto).
-* Takes an optional URL parameter `immediate=true` if the client does not want to wait until the transaction is processed.
-* This API is synchronous and can take a long time to process (until a block containing the transaction is closed), unless immediate mode is requested and then it will only wait until the transaction was stored successfully in the transaction pool.
+* This API is synchronous and can take a long time to process (until a block containing the transaction is closed).

 &nbsp;
 ### `/api/v1/get-transaction-status`